Skip to main content

 Once you have submitted all required documents and information, we will send you instruction to pay your application fee.

-• If you meet the requirements, you will be eligible for practising NP registration.
+• If you meet the requirements, you will be eligible for practising NP licensure.
 We will send you instructions to pay your registration fee.

-• You are not authorized to practice as a nurse practitioner in British Columbia until we send you an email confirming your registration.
-Once granted, your NP registration will appear in the BCCNM online directory.
+• You are not authorized to practice as a nurse practitioner in British Columbia until we send you an email confirming your licensure.
+Once granted, your NP license will appear in the BCCNM online directory.

 5. Familiarize yourself with NP practice in British Columbia

-NP Scope, Professional Standards, and Practice Standards are slightly different in every Canadian jurisdiction.
+NP scope and standards are slightly different in every Canadian jurisdiction.
 Please familiarize yourself with the following to ensure you understand the expectations related NP practice is B.C.:

 Assessing your application

-When we assess your application for registration, we consider the following:
+When we assess your application for licensure, we consider the following:

 Good character